 Take a 6 month break

-The following term is now common in IVAs:
+The following term is very common in IVAs:

 A debtor will be allowed a payment break of up to 6 months once during the term of the IVA without any modification being required at the discretion of the supervisor.
 The term of the IVA will be extended by the length of the payment break so that the debtor will make the same number of contributions as agreed in the original proposal.

 If you have a large unexpected expense, this clause could allow you to suspend your monthly payments use the money to replace the boiler or even buy a cheap second-hand car.
 But your supervisor has to approve it, so you won’t be able to have a break just so that you can afford a holiday!

 It is also frequently used as the ‘first response’ if your IVA seems to be running into serious problems, perhaps because your income has fallen – take a break and see if things improve by the end of it.